Fetal alcohol syndrome (FAS) belongs to a group of disorders called fetal alcohol spectrum disorder. It is caused when a woman drinks

 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your baby's chance of getting FAS: Unplanned pregnancy or failing to recognize pregnancy and continuing to drinkAlcoholismLack of knowledge about the risks of drinking while pregnantLow socioeconomic status
+Factors that increase your baby's chance of FAS include: Unplanned pregnancy or failing to recognize pregnancy and continuing to drinkAlcohol use disorderLack of knowledge about the risks of drinking while pregnantLow socioeconomic status

 Birth and developmental defects depend on when the fetus was exposed to alcohol and how much alcohol was consumed.

 Babies with FAS may have the following physical symptoms: Low birth weightSmall size and delayed growthSmall headSmall eyesShort, flat noseFlat cheeksSmall jawsUnusually shaped earsThin upper lipShaking or tremorsSight and hearing problemsHeart defectsSmall, abnormally formed brainVision problems